Clubhouse Refurbishment

 • reduce maintenance costs.

-At the end of September, I reported that the bids we had received from builders for the complete refurbishment and linking up our two clubhouse buildings were far in excess of what we can afford and that we would look at de-scoping and phasing the work.
+At the end of September, it was reported that the bids we had received from builders for the complete refurbishment and linking up our two clubhouse buildings were far in excess of what we can afford and that we would look at de-scoping and phasing the work.

 Richard Carline and Paul Brown have put in an enormous amount of work assisted greatly by a quantity surveyor who works with the builder Harrity who put in the most thorough quote.